smjeffery22/learning_materials/c#/notes_c#.md

 - `Class` is like a data type similar to string, int, etc.
   - Allows to define additional properties and methods
+  - Consists of fields and methods
   - `Instances` of the Class can be created using `new` operator
     - Object's (new instance) properties and methods can be accessed using `.` operator

 ### Accessibility Modifiers

 - `public` and `private` keywords are both accessibility modifiers
+  - To assign who can access this class
   - Used to implement a tentative object-oriented programming called `encapsulation`

 - `public` methods are exposed to anybody who needs to work with the class through that method